 A bagel lovers paradise, Best Ugly Bagels pumps out ridiculous quantities of those epic masterpieces, topped with goodies such as P.B.J, cream cheese and tomato house-made chocolate spread and the classic salmon, cream cheese and capers.
 The classic, however, is the Yodi, pastrami with mustard and melted cheese.

 Kokako introduced us to chia bircher and the genius creation known as the breakfast salad.
 We’ll happily chow down on baby kale, asparagus, poached egg, avocado, tomato and pomegranate if Kokako is making it.
 It easily makes our list of one of the best cafes in Auckland!

 Newly opened in Takapuna, Centro is quickly becoming one of the top cafés on the North Shore for their creative Asian fusion menu and freshly baked goods.
-You can’t miss out on their custard donuts and kimchi fried rice cheese balls!
+You can’t miss out on their custard doughnuts and kimchi fried rice cheese balls.

 Beautiful food is what Mt Albert’s L’oeuf excel at.
 Eggs are at the core of most of their dishes (The Nest being their most popular), but there are plenty of options for non-egg lovers.

 Misters claim that ‘real food’ is their thing, and we believe them.
 Their bowls—be it breakfast, Jerusalem, Indonesian, French, Italian or Southwestern—are super scrumptious and can be chopped and changes to suit anyone’s tastes or dietary requirements.
 Misters also make their own beans (of the coffee variety).

 Geeks on Sainsbury

 Embrace your inner geek at this Sainsbury Road café.
 You would’ve seen their banana granola waffles floating around your Instagram feeds every now and then as this is their star dish.